 Call 9-1-1 immediately if bitten.
 And if your pet is bitten, call your vet immediately.
 If you want the snake out of your yard or home, don’t try and do it yourself.
 Instead, visit the Facebook group “What kind of snake is this?
 North Texas Educational Group,” post about the snake and an expert will help you.

-While not as sexy as Texas critters like the copperhead or brown recluse, the reality is that mosquitoes carry some of the most dangerous illnesses.
-They are considered by many to be the world’s deadliest animal.
+While not as sexy as Texas critters like the copperhead or brown recluse, the reality is that mosquitoes carry some of the most dangerous illnesses and are considered by many to be the world’s deadliest animal.
 So while most Texans have been bit by these suckers more times than they can count, it’s critical to know how to keep yourself safe.

 The good news is that not all mosquitoes carry West Nile Virus, which is usually considered the most common mosquito-borne illness in the U.S. And even if you do get bitten by one that has it, the chance of becoming severely sick from it is less than 1%.
 Most people don’t even know they have the virus.